flintlib/flint/doc/source/qqbar.rst

 .. function:: int qqbar_pow(qqbar_t res, const qqbar_t x, const qqbar_t y)

     General exponentiation: if `x^y` is an algebraic number, sets *res* to this value and returns 1.
 If `x^y` is transcendental or undefined, returns 0.
+Note that this function returns 0 instead of aborting on division zero.

 Numerical enclosures
 -------------------------------------------------------------------------------